Hilton Bayfront employees reach agreement with hotel after strike

-SAN DIEGO – On Sunday, Unite Here- a nationwide labor union organization- announced that Local 30 members had voted to ratify a two-year contract with the Hilton San Diego Bayfront hotel following a recent strike.
+SAN DIEGO – Workers from Unite Here Local 30 voted to ratify a new two-year deal with the Hilton Bayfront San Diego hotel after hundreds of employees walked off the job last week, labor organizers said Sunday.

 “We absolutely had to fight for this fair contract, but so many people throughout the region saw us, stood with us, and helped us show that San Diego workers are just as powerful as San Diego hotels,”said Brigette Browning, president of Unite Here Local 30.